scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 ### Continuation-Passing Style

 Now that we know about tail calls, how do we convert the regular expression interpreter to use them?
-Any program can be converted to an equivalent program with all calls are tail position.
+Any program can be converted to an equivalent program with all calls in tail position.
 This conversion is known as **continuation-passing style** or CPS for short.
 Our first step to understanding CPS is to understand **continuations**.

 A continuation is an encapsulation of "what happens next".
 Let's return to our `Regexp` example.
 Here's the full code for reference.